 I would have realized that even though I thought the gift was awesome, it wasn’t something the recipient valued or cared about.

-The same idea is true when dealing with new WordPress website builds.
+The same idea is true when dealing with a new WordPress website build.

 There is a lot that goes into building a new WordPress website, like mapping out a strategy, establishing the sitemap, creating the wireframes, writing the content, designing the site, developing the WordPress theme, populating it with content, implementing the integrations, configuring the technical details, and launching the completed site.

 Website builds require an investment of money, time, energy, and effort—and if you jump right into the project without doing due diligence up front, you risk building a website that: